 According to the commentary by Richard Kelly, the Man in the Red Jogging Suit is an agent from the FAA, which was so confused by the jet engine event that they sent agents to monitor the family members.
 The Mystery Woman, seen during Sparkle Motion's talent show performance, was a talent scout from Star Search (1983).

 Richard Kelly said that the movie had a very difficult time finding a US distributor.
 Since the film embodied myriad genres and tones, distributors were confused by the movie's message, and how to market it.
 Additionally, Kelly also claims that "Darko" was very close to premiering on the Starz network until Newmarket Films picked up the film for theatrical distribution.

-When Donnie's mother asks Kitty if she has heard of Graham Greene, she replies that she has, since she's seen "Bonanza".
+When Donnie's mother asks Kitty if she has heard of Graham Greene, she replies that she has, since she's seen Bonanza (1959).
 However, Kitty is getting him confused with Lorne Greene, who appeared in the series.
+Sam Raimi, who allowed the Donnie Darko production to use and distort a clip from his movie Evil Dead free of charge, is married to one of Lorne Greene's daughters, Gillian.
 There is also a native Canadian actor, Graham Greene who has appeared in many films portraying native Americans including "Dances with Wolves".
 Graham Greene, the author, had many of his books adapted for films, including, "The Quiet American" (twice), "Brighton Rock" and "Our Man in Havana".